MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/concepts/entities.md

 ## Machine learned (ML) entity

 Machine learned entity uses context to extract entities based on labeled examples.
 It is the preferred entity for building LUIS applications.
 It relies on machine-learning algorithms and requires labeling to be tailored to your application successfully.
-Use an ML entity to identify data that is not always well formatted but have the same meaning.
+Use an ML entity to identify data that isn’t always well formatted but have the same meaning.

 | Example utterance | Extracted product entity |